Digby, Nova Scotia

 - Golf at one of Canada’s finest golf courses, designed by world class golf course architect Stanley Thompson, at the Digby Pines Golf Resort and Spa.
 The resort also features fabulous dining and a variety of spa services.

-- The Bay of Fundy offers some of the world’s most spectacular whale watching with many whale watching tours to choose from, departing from Digby and along Digby Neck and Brier and Long Islands.
+- The Bay of Fundy offers some of the world’s most spectacular whale watching with many whale watching tours to choose from, departing from Digby Neck and Long and Brier Islands.

-- Take in the view of the harbour and enjoy the summer concert series as you stroll along the Admiral’s Walk on the Digby waterfront.
+- Take in the view of the harbour and Digby Pier Lighthouse as you stroll along the Admiral’s Walk on the Digby waterfront.

-- Savour the fresh seafood and local entertainment during Digby Scallop Days.
+- Savour the fresh seafood and local entertainment during Digby Scallop Days and Lobster Bash.

 - Experience the energy as the streets come alive with thousands of motorcycle enthusiasts during the annual Wharf Rat Rally.

-- Relax at nearby Sandy Cove Beach or hike along one of the many trails near town.
+- Relax at nearby Sandy Cove Beach or hike along one of the many trails in the area.